-- Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness. - Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
+- with the principles of good governance with the principles of good governance - Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness. - Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption is for openness.
 If that is not the case, a justification for the reasoning for keeping a decision confidential should be provided. - Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
-In due course, ensuring that the impact and consequences of those decisions are clear. - Using formal and informal consultation and engagement to determine the most appropriate and effective interventions/ courses of action. - Effectively engaging with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably. - Developing formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved more effectively. - Ensuring that partnerships are based on trust, a shared commitment to change, a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit. - Establishing a clear policy on the type of issues that the organisation will meaningfully consult with to ensure that service (or other) provision is contributing towards the achievement of intended outcomes.
+In due course, ensuring that the impact and consequences of those decisions are clear. - Using formal and informal consultation and engagement to determine the most appropriate and effective interventions/ courses of action. - Effectively engaging with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably. - Developing formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved more effectively. - Ensuring that partnerships are based on trust, a shared commitment to change, a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit. - Establishing a clear policy on the type of issues that the organisation will meaningfully consult with to ensure that service (or other) provision is contributing towards the achievement of intended outcomes. - Ensuring that communication methods are effective, and that Councillors and officers are clear about their roles with regard to community engagement.